-The Ruger 9mm carbine is quite a gun.
-Overbuilt like most Rugers, it should probably last at least one human lifetime if not more.
-This company tends to make things that last – I know a guy who is still using his Blackhawk revolver to hunt with that he bought in the early 1960s.
+The Ruger PC 9mm Carbine is quite a gun.
+Overbuilt like most Rugers, it should probably last at least one human life if not more.
+This company tends to make things that last — I know a guy who is still using his Blackhawk revolver for hunting that he bought in the early 1960s.
 One gun, true, but there are folks all over the country with stories like that.
-Ruger just tends to overdo things…heck, the owner’s manual for this carbine is 59 pages long.
-They want you to “get it”.
+Ruger just tends to overdo things.
+Heck, the owner’s manual for this carbine is 59 pages long.

 If you have a use for a 9mm but need more punch than a pistol provides, check this gun out.
 It is no lightweight, weighing almost 7 Â½ pounds without a magazine, but that weight buys you lighter recoil and the ability to hold a bit more steadily on target.
 Add an optic, some extra mags of whatever persuasion you favor, a box or two of 9mm ammo and you’re set for a fun afternoon.

 Add in the pest-eradication function and your neighborhood or homestead should be down in its varmint numbers very quickly.
 If you have one of these, tell us below what you think of it.
 As always, stay safe and get out to do some shooting.